All physiotherapists working at Donegal Physiotherapy & Performance Centre are Chartered Physiotherapists ensuring you the best quality of care.

 Contact Donegal Physiotherapy & Performance Centre on 074 91 24424 to book an appointment with one of our Physiotherapists.

-Yes, Physiotherapists at Donegal Physiotherapy & Performance Centre are registered members of the Irish Society of Chartered Physiotherapy or the Chartered Society of Physiotherapists.
-This means the have at least a BSc in Physiotherapy and hold the letters MISCP or MCSP.
+Yes, Physiotherapists at Donegal Physiotherapy & Performance Centre are registered members of the Irish Society of Chartered Physiotherapy.
+This means the have at least a BSc in Physiotherapy and hold the letters MISCP.
+All our physiotherapists are also CORU registered.

 No referral is necessary to see a Chartered Physiotherapist.
 However, when required we will contact your GP to update them with your condition and progress.